Apply for a Mechanical Services - Medical Gas licence

 All prescribed qualifications for the Mechanical Services – Medical Gas licence are in the Technical Qualifications document.
 However, in most circumstances for all licence types, there is a provision that the QBCC can consider an alternate qualification as equivalent.

-If your qualifications differ from those prescribed in the Technical Qualifications document, the QBCC encourages you to submit your application, requesting the qualification
+If your qualifications differ from those prescribed in the Technical Qualifications document, we encourage you to submit your application, requesting the qualification be considered equivalent.

-If you are applying for a Contractor, Nominee Supervisor or Site Supervisor’s licence, and do not hold the relevant technical qualification, you may be able to use your experience and relevant qualification to satisfy the technical qualification requirements for the Mechanical Services – Medical Gas licence, This is known as an alternative qualification pathway.
+If you are applying for an Occupational or Site Supervisor licence and do not hold the relevant technical qualification, you may be able to use your experience and relevant qualification to satisfy the technical qualification requirements for the Mechanical Services – Medical Gas licence, this is known as an alternative qualification pathway.

 - a degree in engineering